Multipartite Entanglement in Crossing the Quantum Critical Point: Quantum Ising Model

-Now we try to understand the above result.
-For QFI density, according to the behavior of correlation function $C_z(r)$, we can find the main contributions to $f_Q$ originate from $C_z(r<\xi)$, where $\xi$ can be regarded as the correlation or coherence length of the final state.
-That is, QFI density is the reflection of the correlation length.
+Now we try to understand the above results.
+For the QFI density, according to the behavior of the correlation function $C_z(r)$, we can find the main contributions to $f_Q$ originate from $C_z(r<\xi)$, where $\xi$ can be regarded as the correlation length of the final state.
+That is, the QFI density is closely related to the correlation length.
 Generally, after a linear quench crossing critical point, the correlation length is the inverse of topological defect density, i.e., $\xi\sim\tau_Q^{\nu/(z\nu+1)}$~\cite{Cincio2007}.
-Therefore, the scaling of QFI density should satisfy
+Therefore, the scaling of the QFI density may approximately satisfy